FGSC

 Genes

-Locus Cultural Requirements Link Group Type
+Locus Cultural Requirements Link Group

 col-1IVR.
 Linked to pan-1 (0/47 asci) and cot-1 (3%) (46, 374).
 Colonial morphology, with no macroconidiation.
 Growth cyclic at moderate temperatures; steady at 38°C. Double mutant col-1 cot-1 grows better than col-1 at 24°C and better than cot-1 at 38°C (374).
 The double mutant pe;col-1forms microconidia (46) and was used in early mutation studies, but col-4;pe fl was found to be better (386).
-It was found (416) that pe;col-1 strains form microconidia at 25°C but form macroconidia at 35°C. Cell wall analysis; photograph (278). col-5 and col-8 not tested for allelism.IVRB
+It was found (416) that pe;col-1 strains form microconidia at 25°C but form macroconidia at 35°C. Cell wall analysis; photograph (278). col-5 and col-8 not tested for allelism.IVR

 spco-4VIIL.
 Linked to do (<1%) and nic-3 (1%, probably to the left) (816).
 Fine hyphae (382).
 Initially aconidial.
 Capable of conidiating on the surface of complete medium (D.D.
 Perkins, unpublished data).
-Hyphae extend faster within agar medium than on the surface, resulting in a dense hemispherical colony, most of which is embedded (1085).VIILB
+Hyphae extend faster within agar medium than on the surface, resulting in a dense hemispherical colony, most of which is embedded (1085).VIIL

 Neurospora Crassa Wikipedia